 If you are a gamer, then you must have heard about the DirectX 12 technology, as it provides a performance boost for gaming.

-But, many peoples are spreading rumors that DirectX 12 reduces FPS; well, after doing a lot of research, I come to know the truth & in this article, I will explain everything regarding this.
+But, many peoples are spreading rumors that DirectX 12 reduces FPS; well, after doing a lot of research, I have come to know the truth & in this article, I will explain everything regarding this.

 So, Does DirectX 12 Improve FPS?

-Just because of the efficient CPU use, its frame rates drop much less when the game demands the most performance.
+Because of the efficient CPU use, its frame rates drop much less when the game demands the most performance.

 I know that various other questions came to your mind regarding FPS & DirectX 12, and most of your questions discuss below.